 Edward recaptured London and marched west, where Margaret was advancing.
 He scored a decisive victory at the Battle of Tewkesbury, where Henry VI's only son Edward was killed.
 Henry himself was murdered shortly after that.

 Things were relatively calm for the next twelve years, until Edward died in 1483.
 Remember his disfavored marriage?
 His son and heir, Edward V, was only twelve years old.
 Edward IV had named his brother Richard, Duke of Gloucester, to be Protector of England upon his death.
 Richard did not want his in-laws to have too much influence on Court affairs.
-So he had Edward V, and eventually also his younger brother Richard, imprisoned in the Tower of London.
+So he had Edward V, and eventually also his younger brother Richard, confined in the Tower of London.
 He got Parliament to decree that Edward IV's marriage had been illegal, making the young king and his brother illegitimate.

 Gloucester was crowned King Richard III, and the boys were never seen again.
 Their disappearance has never been explained, and their prison is now called the Bloody Tower.